bparanj/crystal/electronics/components/capacitor.md

 3. **Wiring**: Using wires with adequate thickness and ensuring good connections can minimize resistance and associated voltage drops.
 4. **Load Management**: Distributing loads evenly and avoiding sudden large load changes can help maintain stable voltage.

-By understanding these causes and implementing appropriate solutions, you can effectively manage and minimize supply voltage drops in electronic circuits.
+By understanding these causes and implementing appropriate solutions, you can minimize supply voltage drops in electronic circuits.

 Here are three simple experiments designed to illustrate the concept of **capacitance** and how it behaves in electrical circuits: